Grenander--Stone estimator: stacked constrained estimation of a discrete distribution over a general directed acyclic graph: Discussion and future directions

 \section{Discussion and future directions}

+In this paper we provided and studied generalised framework of stacked constrained estimation of discrete infinitely supported distribution.
+The main focus was on estimation of isotonic distribution with respect to the partial order on its support.

 The main conclusion of this paper is that Grenander-Stone estimator is computationally feasible and it has a good performance even for small data sets, while it is less restrictive than Grenander estimator.
-As noted in \citet{stone1974cross}, it is difficult to compare the performance $L_{1}$ and $L_{2}$ penalization.
-The case of $L_{1}$ penalization gives either empirical estimator or monotonically constrained Grenander estimator, while $L_{2}$ penalization mostly provides a mixture of the estimators.
+As noted in \cite{stone1974cross}, it is difficult to compare the performance $L_{1}$ and $L_{2}$ penalization.
+The case of $L_{1}$ penalization choses between the empirical estimator or Grenander estimator, while $L_{2}$ penalization mostly provides a mixture of the estimators.

 The possible generalization of Grenander-Stone estimator is stacking of the empirical estimator with other shape constrained estimators, such as unimodal or convex maximum likelihood estimators.
 Second, the current approach can be applied to the histogram estimation of continuous distributions.
 Another direction of the research is stacking of constrained estimator based on other loss functions.